Battle of Zabadani (2015): Urban clashes and ceasefires

 On 5 August, reports surfaced that one of the rebel groups were, via an intermediary in the Lebanese Government, attempting to negotiate a secure withdrawal for their fighters in exchange for safe passage to 30,000 civilians trapped inside the towns of Al-Fou’aa and Kafraya.
 SOHR also reported that pro-government forces had made further advances.
 However, the next day it was reported that negotiations had failed and pro-government troops had made further advances into the city's core with fights now taking place inside the downtown area.
 By 7 August, the rebels had lost more territory as well as 19 fighters, with al-Nusra and the FSA now entrenched at Hikmat Street.

 On 8 August, the Syrian government forces announced they had breached the rebel's defense line and entered Zabadani's downtown area, capturing the central bus station.
 Troops also destroyed a Command and Control Center, thus eliminating the rebels' ability to communicate with their armed combatants.
-On 9 August, The NDF and the Hezbollah were reportedly merely metres away from the city centre.
+On 9 August, The NDF and Hezbollah were reportedly merely metres away from the city centre.
 If captured, the government forces anticipate the end of the rebel insurgency in the city.

 On 10 August, pro-Syrian government forces captured the Imam Ali Mosque, with the Hezbollah pressing on from the southern perimeter.
 SOHR reported that negotiations are still taking place between the parties.
 The following day, a 48-hour ceasefire was brokered by Iranian mediators.
 During this time, fighters would be allowed to leave the city by bus, but there was some contention amongst some rebel groups as to whether or not to accept the settlement.
 However, the fragile ceasefire was broken by the rebels from the al-Nusra Front merely hours later.
 The government forces were reportedly now in control of nearly 75% of Al-Zabadani.
 According to Al-Manar, 40 Islamist rebel fighters surrendered themselves to the Syrian Armed Forces and Hezbollah on 13 August.

 On 15 August, the ceasefire officially ended, with the Syrian government then reportedly in control of 85% of the city.
 The rebels, being encircled, were said to be relying on tunnels for their transportation of supply and manpower.
 Shortly afterwards, negotiations between the government and the rebels failed following a disagreement on the number of rebel captives to be released from government-held prisons.